rajitha-00/kohya_ss_costuma/docs/LoRA/options.md

 Enlargement and reduction are performed while maintaining the aspect ratio of the image.
 If the aspect ratio is not the same as the standard size, the vertical or horizontal size of the image after scaling may exceed the standard size.
 For example, if the base size is 512x512 ( 1 aspect ratio ) and the image size is 1536x1024 ( 1.5 aspect ratio ), the image will be scaled down to 768x512 ( 1.5 aspect ratio remains).

-## Advanced Configuration
-After this are the options in the Advanced Configuration section.

-### Weights, Blocks, Conv

-These are the "learning weight" and "rank" settings for each block in U-Net.
-Selecting each tab will bring up the corresponding configuration screen.

-*These settings are for advanced users.
-If you have no preference, you can leave all fields blank.

 #### Weights: Down LR weights/Mid LR weights/Up LR weights